Y Felinheli: Identity

-According to the 2011 Census, 59.7% of the population noted that they had Welsh-only national identity, with 35.6% noting that they had no Welsh national identity at all.
-According to the 2022 Census, 63.8% of the population noted that they had Welsh-only national identity.
+According to the 2011 Census, 59.7% of the population noted that they had Welsh-only national identity, with 35.6 per cent noting that they had no Welsh national identity at all.
+According to the 2022 Census, 63.8 per cent of the population noted that they had Welsh-only national identity.

-Country of Birth
+Country of birth

-The 2021 Census noted that 93.9% of the population was born in the United Kingdom.
-The 2011 Census noted that 91.1% of the population was born in the United Kingdom.
-66.1% of the population was born in Wales and 23.8% of the population born in England.
-5.7% of the population was born outside the European Union.
+The 2021 Census noted that 93.9 per cent of the population were born in the United Kingdom.

+The 2011 Census noted that 91.1 per cent of the population were born in the United Kingdom.
+66.1% of the population were born in Wales and 23.8% in England.
+5.7% of the population were born outside the European Union.

 Ethnic Group

-In 2021, 96.5% of the population identified their ethnic group within the high-level "White" category.
+In 2021, 96.5 per cent of the population identified their ethnic group within the high-level "White" category.

 Religion

 The religion question was voluntary in the 2021 Census.
-Of those in Y Felinheli who answered the question, 49.4% described themselves as having no religion, with 49.2% describing themselves as Christian.
+Of those in Y Felinheli who answered the question, 49.4 per cent described themselves as having no religion, with 49.2 per cent describing themselves as Christian.
 Buddhist was the second most common religion.

+Legal Partnership Status

+In 2021, 40.1 per cent of residents aged 16 or over were married or in a registered civil partnership.
+41.2 percent noted that they had never married or registered in a civil partnership.
+9.7 per cent were divorced or had their civil partnership dissolved.